 - parking spaces, parking violations, commercial vehicles, cars, and storage units;

 - rental restrictions, leasing, sufficient funds, reserves, estoppel, and association approval;

 - pets, service animals, and emotional support animals; and

-Are you or your neighbors experiencing one of the above problems in your community?
+Are you or your neighbors experiencing one or more of the above problems in your community?
 You may need to consult with an experienced HOA attorney that fights for the rights of homeowners.
 Whether it may be a document review, official records request, attorney opinion letter, arbitration, mediation or filing or defending a lawsuit, contact the Law Office of Ryan S. Shipp, PLLC at 561.699.0399.

 You may be interested in seeing some of our other legal posts on Florida Community Associations.
 For your convenience, please see links below.